valango/duke/README.md

 against any entries except of T_DIR type.
 The last rule (with **_explicit type_**) matches against T_SYMLINK entries only.
 <br />Without _explicit type_, all rules created are typeless or `T_DIR` ('d').
+Explicit type must match one in `S_TYPES` constant.

 **`ancestors`**` : number[][]` - private property<br />
 Determines which nodes of rule tree to use.
 Can be set via _`clone()`_ argument only.